Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 `server` is the challenge binary, `server.c` is its code. `libc-2.26.so` is the libc library used by the server.

-Before understanding the code or the purpose of `giftwrapper2.so` file, let's try to interact with the service to get an overall understanding what it's doing.
+Before understanding the code or the purpose of `giftwrapper2.so` file, let's try to interact with the service to get an overall understanding of what it's doing.
 Since the CTF server went down after the competition, we will run the server locally and interact with it.

 ```shell
 $ nc localhost 12345